 The shield surround is segmented with each segment in a different colour.

-Bollington War Memorial was built and dedicated in 1920, so it is possible that these cups were presented at about the same time.
+Bollington War Memorial was built and dedicated on 28th November 1920, so it is possible that these cups were presented at about the same time.

 There are many unknowns relating to these cups: